SalesforceCommerceCloud/b2c-crm-sync/README.md

 - [x] Installed node.js and sfdx in your local workspace.

+- [x] Installed b2c-crm-sync to your local workspace.

 - [x] Setup the B2C Commerce storefront(s) that will be used to exercise b2c-crm-sync.
 If you do not have a storefront, you can use the demo SFRA storefronts available in any B2C Commerce sandbox.

+- [x] Configured the RefArch and RefArchGlobal storefronts to use independent B2C CustomerLists.

 - [x] Configured the initial collection B2C Commerce OCAPI and WebDAV permissions.
-The `allowed_origins` properties can be set after a Salesforce ScratchOrg has been created.

 - [x] Setup the Agent permissions on the Administrator role.
 This is a requirement if you'd like to exercise the Order on Behalf of use-case.

+- [x] Created your B2C Client ID via Account Manager.

+- [x] Created your B2C Sandbox Access Keys.

-- [x] Created the B2C Commerce .env configuration properties.
+- [x] Created the B2C Commerce .env configuration file -- and updated it to describe your B2C Commerce and SFDX environments.

-- [x] Installed b2c-crm-sync to your local workspace.

 If these items have been completed, you should now be ready to move forward with the deployment and configuration of b2c-crm-sync.

 > Please ensure that you have completed all of these activities prior to moving forward.
 Each of the checklist-item activities must be successfully completed to deploy and configure b2c-crm-sync.
-Moving forward without completing these activities will result in deployment failures.
+Moving forward without completing these activities will likely result in deployment failures.

 #### Exercise the CLI and B2C Commerce Unit Tests